 - Pain: mild pain is common after cataract surgery and sometimes this can be quite severe on the first night.
 This may feel like a scratch on the eye.
 This should settle by the first day after the surgery.
 Sometimes the eye can feel a bit gritty or uncomfortable for days, weeks or even months after the surgery.
 However, persistent or severe pain may represent a problem in the eye and you should contact me immediately so that I can advise you what to do.

 - Increasing redness, pain, blurred vision or discharge: this may indicate infection and you should contact me or your local NHS eye department or A&E immediately.

-- Blurring of the central vision: sometime the macula (the central area of the retina) becomes a little ‘water-logged’ after cataract surgery.
+- Blurring of the central vision: sometimes the macula (the central area of the retina) becomes a little ‘water-logged’ after cataract surgery.
 This may require some additional drops but usually fully recovers over a few weeks or months.

 - Increased soreness or light sensitivity as you decrease the drops: this may indicate persistent inflammation in the eye and you may require a longer or more intensive course of drops.